-This means they will have spent small chunks of time over months and even years keeping track of their representatives.
+This means they will have spent small chunks of time over many months keeping track of their representatives.

-If they don't vote, then all of that will have been for nothing - which doesn't sit well with human nature.
+If they don't vote, all of that time will have been for nothing - which doesn't sit well with human nature.

 They will know they are not alone.

-They will know that the anger is emanating from their constituents, not "the public."
+They will know that anger is emanating from their constituents, not "the public."